iron-software/IronPdfJava.Examples/examples/security-and-metadata/README.md

 ***Based on <https://ironpdf.com/examples/security-and-metadata/>***

-IronPDF provides robust features for altering PDF metadata and security settings.
-This includes the capability to make PDF files read-only, non-printable, password-protected, and encrypted.
-Metadata modification allows for defining new properties and editing existing ones.
+IronPDF offers robust features for editing PDF metadata and enhancing security measures.
+With respect to security, functionalities include setting PDFs to be read-only, non-printable, password-secured, and encrypted.
+As for metadata, it allows the creation of new properties and editing of existing ones.

-When working with PDF metadata in IronPDF for Java, the first step for a developer is to obtain a reference to the `MetadataManager` class.
-This class facilitates direct access and amendments to the PDF's metadata.
-With it, developers can effortlessly read and modify standard metadata properties using straightforward getters and setters.
+To manipulate a PDF's metadata with IronPDF for Java, developers need to obtain a reference to its `MetadataManager`.
+This component enables direct management of the PDF’s metadata.
+Using this class, developers can efficiently access and modify the metadata of a PDF document via dedicated getters and setters.

-Here are the metadata properties that can be managed directly:
+Here are the metadata properties that can be easily managed through provided getters and setters:

 - `Producer`
 - `CreationDate`